romland/xorzee/README.md

 - test if we still need 'reducing' on lots of motion points (with recent optimization, maybe reducing cost more than it gives)
 - be able to _not record_ but remember event (a time-stamp will suffice?)
 - support strings for signal constants (to be able to make sense of JSON configs): START_RECORDING, EMAIL_SES etc
+- make the camera flips configurable
+- make brightness, contrast, etc configurable
+- can definitely increase requirements for 'send only activity' (it sends when there is virtuall no activity now)

 ## TODO
+- run camera in preview (does that cost a lot? check) and incorporate dispmanx as screenshotter instead of ffmpeg (e.g. what https://github.com/AndrewFromMelbourne/raspi2png does)
 - ability to set an 'on' schedule (for signals and recording)
 - split 'signals' up into one signal per file (perhaps make signals-available and signals-enabled directories)
 - flesh out 'activity mails':